department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/research/discussion-guide.md

 - How do you know how much entitlement you have remaining (e.g. something they track, how often do they check, etc.)?
 - In terms of determining the requirements for this scholarship, on a scale of 1 to 5 where 1 is very hard and 5 is very easy, how would you rate this task?

   **Decision:**
-If user is eligible, proceed to Second Task
+  - If user is eligible, proceed to Second Task
-If user is not eligible, proceed to the Third Task.
+  - If user is not eligible, proceed to the Third Task.

-**If user starts application, allow user to perform Second Task without prompt**
+**1B - If user starts application, allow user to perform Second Task without prompt**

 ## Second Task: Apply for STEM - 15 minutes